Terrastories/terrastories/documentation/DEVELOPMENT.md

 docker, we already have a uniform ruby/rails development environment in our rails docker image.
 Any time you need to run a rails command you should do so from a running docker container to take advantage of this consistent environment.
-Use the following command to open a bash console on the rails container:
+Use the following command to open a bash console on the rails container (use `localweb` instead of `web` if you are developing for offline):

 ```
 $ docker-compose exec web /bin/bash